Tasted in Chablis with Mélanie Zuber, 19 January 2018.

 “Summer arrived allowing the vines to dry – in the end it was a good – but really a physical year.
 Much silice and arnica were used, trying to minimise the use of copper.
 We did just one treatment in Chablis in 2016 which was non-bio….”

-Domaine – Represents 23 hectares a mix of horse and tractor work here in rotation so to allow treatments but not to compact the soil too much.
+Domaine – usually representing 23 hectares – a mix of horse and tractor work here in rotation so to allow treatments but not to compact the soil too much.

 Mostly from the lower levels of about 25 years old, 3-4 hectares.

 Always some of the earliest vines to grow and harvest.
-Two parcels, one very old that has been pulled out this year.
+Two parcels, one very old that was pulled out last year.

 Almost 2 hectares of the 3 of grand cru that Joseph Drouhin own are here – with some old vines too yet still vigorous – about 40 years in the oldest parcel.
 The same person has done the vineyard work here for 30 years!